Jumio publishes two eBooks to demystify biometric eKYC and APAC region digital banking

 “What’s unique about APAC is how many banks are looking to solve the eKYC problem,” Nicolls observes.
 “Because labor is relatively cheap, we’ve seen examples where banks try to cobble together a variety of technologies like OCR, facial recognition, etc. to create their own online identity verification solution.
 Unfortunately, these DIY solutions are not exploiting the power of AI and ML to perform the necessary fraud checks and often take hours to complete (often because of the lengthy manual reviews) which ultimately translate into higher abandonment rates and increased customer frustration.
 Banks in the U.S., Canada, and EMEA are more likely to adopt off-the-shelf identity verification solutions that have more integrated functionality.”

-Ultimately, the company is confidant in its ability to meet businesses’ identity-related requirements in all of the markets above, Nicolls says, pointing to the companies fully integrated KYC and AML solutions the leverages the ComplyAdvantage dynamic real-time database of people and companies that pose financial crime risk.
+Ultimately, the company is confidant in its ability to meet businesses’ identity-related requirements in all of the markets above, Nicolls says, pointing to the company’s fully integrated KYC and AML solution that leverages the ComplyAdvantage dynamic real-time database of people and companies that pose financial crime risk.

 “The partnership will provide significant advantages for Jumio customers, giving them access to a global proprietary database of structured risk profiles covering enhanced sanctions, regulatory and enforcement watchlists, politically exposed persons (PEPs) and adverse media,” Nicolls explains.